spatialdatasciencegroup/RALearning/README.md

 - Introduction to Geospatial Raster and Vector Data with Python (2 weeks) [ [TrainingWorkshop] ]
--  Conduct the exercises in Python Jupyter Notebook [ [GeoAIExercises in Google Drive] ]
+-  Conduct the exercises in Python Jupyter Notebook [ [Python Exercises in Google Drive] ]
 -  [ [ArcGIS Notebook] ]
 -  [ [ArcGIS Online] ]
 -  [ [Leaflet] ]